-Sometimes life can be unpredictable, putting us into situations we would never have imagined according to a living will lawyer in Des Moines, IA, from the law office of the Law Group of Iowa.
+Sometimes life can be unpredictable, putting us into situations we would never have imagined according to a living will lawyer from the law office of the Law Group of Iowa.
 No one wants to think about their demise.
 Additionally, no one wants to think about what will happen if they become incapacitated and unable to communicate or make proper decisions.
 However, incidents can happen, and while you probably won’t get into a car accident that leaves you on life support, it’s still a good idea to plan for such an unlikely event.
 A living will do just that.
 We’ll explore questions people frequently ask regarding living wills.

 - How Does a Living Will Differ From a Last Will and Testament?